dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/README.md

 -  Demand volatility is structurally driven, not random

--  Weekends amplify volatility across all restaurant types
+-  Weekends and Holiday Periods amplify volatility across all restaurant types

 -  Promotions do not meaningfully stabilize demand